chasegraves/cyslistic_case_study/Cyclistic Data Analytics Case Study.md

 ## Process

-First step was remaining files to make it easier to organize and access.
+First step was to make the remaining files to make it easier to organize and access.
 Files named were changed from '202210-divvy-tripdata.zip' to '2022_10' for each respective month and year.

 Files were then accessed through Microsoft Excel for cleansing.
 Each file contained the following column names: